 Task-Based Learning: Age-Appropriate Kitchen Activities

-Task-based learning makes kitchen activities safe, engaging, and developmentally appropriate by matching tasks to a child’s age and skills, then scaffolding steps so kids can contribute meaningfully without feeling overwhelmed.
-You’ll tailor activities around cooking skills and meal planning, building confidence with progressions and clear cues.
+Task-based learning makes kitchen activities safe, engaging, and developmentally appropriate.
+It does this by matching tasks to a child’s age and skills.
+Then, it scaffolds the steps so kids can genuinely contribute without getting completely overwhelmed.
+You’ll tailor activities around cooking skills and meal planning.
+This builds confidence with clear progressions and cues.
+It’s like teaching them to ride a bike, but with less scraped knees and more delicious outcomes.
+They might even teach you a thing or two.

 Accessible Design Features That Encourage Participation